 Employers’ liability insurance

-The minute you employ someone, even on the most temporary or casual basis, you must legally have employers’ liability insurance in place under the Employers’ Liability Insurance Act 1969.
+The minute you employ someone, even on the most temporary or casual basis, you must have employers’ liability insurance in place.

-This insurance will cover your business for claims and legal fees if an employee claims compensation after being injured or taken ill because of their work.
+This insurance will cover your business for claims and legal fees if an employee seeks compensation after being injured or taken ill because of their work.

 Protecting your business premises